Simple Acts of Kindness

 2) We are healthier.

 Medical research goes on to say that acts of kindness are often accompanied by emotional warmth.
 Emotional warmth produces the hormone oxytocin in the brain and throughout the body.
-There’s been recent interest in the positive role oxytocin has on the cardiovascular system.
+There’s been a recent interest in the positive role oxytocin has on the cardiovascular system.

 3) We are vibrant.